yaya2devops/aws-cloud-project-bootcamp/journal/week5.md

 3. Remove the decoder Sign from that `data_messages` Route in `app.py` aka **@**.

 ### Step 4 : Reusable Authentication Class

-we are taking a significant step to improve our authentication mechanism.
+We are taking a significant step to improve our authentication mechanism.
 We will create a dedicated and independent class that can be called whenever authentication is needed within our application.

 - [Create Reusable Authentication Component](#create-reusable-authentication-component)
 - [Implement Authentication in Various Source Code](#implement-authentication-in-source-code)